 C. The children’s court attorney shall provide the court with a documented description of the child’s current foster care placement, and whether it is appropriate in terms of the educational setting and proximity to the school the child was enrolled in at the time of the placement, including plans for travel for the child to remain in the school in which the child was enrolled at the time of placement, if reasonable and in the child’s best interest.

-D. The children’s court attorney shall document to the court the compelling reasons for seeking placement in the legal custody of PSD under a planned permanent living arrangement as the child’s permanency plan when PSD has considered reunification, adoption, permanent guardianship, or placement with a fit and willing relative, and has concluded that these are not the most appropriate permanent plans for the child.
+D. The children’s court attorney shall document to the court the compelling reasons for seeking placement in the legal custody of PSD under a planned permanent living arrangement as the child’s permanency plan when PSD has considered reunification, adoption, permanent guardianship, or placement with a fit and willing relative, or fictive kin and has concluded these are not the most appropriate permanent plans for the child.

-E. If the court adopts a permanency plan other than reunification, the children’s court attorney shall provide documentation and evidence so that the court may make a specific factual finding in determinations of reasonable efforts to identify and locate relatives, and to conduct homestudies on relatives expressing an interest in providing permanency for the child.
+E. If the court adopts a permanency plan other than reunification, the children’s court attorney shall provide documentation and evidence so the court may make a specific factual finding in determinations of reasonable efforts to identify and locate relatives or fictive kin, and to conduct home studies on relatives or fictive kin expressing an interest in providing permanency for the child.

 F. The Children’s Code refers to three types of transition plans, with varying requirements depending on the case for review by the court.